wikinderbear/wikinder-rebase-2025-12-10/Music-notation-on-a-computer.md

 MusicXML is an interchange format for music scores.
 MuseScore supports it and is suitable for practical use.
 However, it is too verbose to write by hand.

 LilyPond notation is useful for writing simple scores.
-It can be converted to MusicXML using python-ly, although support is limited.
+However, it is less interchangeable, although python-ly has limited support for converting to MusicXML.

 Below, you'll find LilyPond fragments for various nursery rhymes.
 For the full source code and conversion instructions, see [#How to convert LilyPond files](#how-to-convert-lilypond-files).
 All files are available in [my repo](https://github.com/yuukiarchive/sheetmusic).